7 Expert Tips for the Common App Essay

 Before submitting your Common App essay, show it to someone who will not only offer feedback but also edit and proofread your writing.

 Shemmassian suggests giving your draft to "a trusted admissions counselor, English teacher, or other advisor."
 Meanwhile, Reynolds says you should "show your essay to two people — one who is a strong writer, and one who knows you really well."

 All recommendations from experts share a common thread: Getting feedback on your Common App essay should be a top priority.

 7. Don't Neglect Supplemental Essays

 Lots of competitive universities require the Common App essay in addition to supplemental essays and/or short answers.
-If you have other essays to submit, don't spend all of your time working on the Common App essay.
-All essays can play a crucial role in your application.
+If you have other essays to submit, don't spend all your time working on the Common App essay.
+After all, all essays can impact your admission chances.